Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence

 \section{Coordinate transformations and the set-up}

 In this section, we specify the coordinate transformations suitable for the future and the past light cone regions in a Minkowski background.
-We also indicate the coordinate transformations for observers accelerated along the positive and the negative $z$-directions in a flat background.
-In particular, these two different accelerated observers will be confined to the regions of the right Rindler wedge ($RRW$) and left Rindler wedge ($LRW$).
-In this section, we also recall the Kruskal-Szekeres (KS) coordinate transformation suitable for a freely falling observer inside the event horizon of a Schwarzschild black hole.
+We also recall the Kruskal-Szekeres (KS) coordinate transformation suitable for a freely falling observer inside the event horizon of a Schwarzschild black hole.
 It is to be noted that all of these coordinate transformations will be presented for the $(1+1)$ dimensional scenario, and their representation in $(3+1)$ dimensions follows readily.
-In this section, we will also present the setup necessary to understand the transition of two-level atoms interacting with the background scalar photon field.
+In this section, we will also present the setup necessary to understand the transition of two-level atoms interacting with the background scalar field.